SteveMuiyuro/Project_To_Do_List/README.md

-This project is part of the Odin Project curriculum desined to evaluate webpack and module creation skills.
+This is part of an odin project evaluation project to test the understanding of Dom manipulation, classes, factory functions.